wilsondeng4/Self-driving-Electrolyzer/README.md

 `SDE raw data.xlsx`: Raw data of different operation conditions.
 Includes the metadata for the TuRBO campaign and the summarized overall discovered space for each optimized operation condition.

 `sample_space.csv`: Overall discovery space, used as an input file for `bo_run` method under `SDEMain.py`.

+### Code demo
+1. Make sure all SDE hardware code are contained in the same folder after installing all the required libraries.
+2. Make sure all related hardware has been connected.
+3. Make sure the sequence file path and sequence name is correctly entered at `runcell_sequence('./sequence/activation_sequences.csv', first_is_initial=True)` under the `campaign_run` function. `first_is_initial` sets if the initial experiment in this sequence is the first for a freshly assembled MEA cell.
+Typically, `first_is_initial=True` for activation_sequences and should be `False` for all other sequences.

 ## Bayesian Optimization resource used